Kelly writes in:

 How can you get involved in each type of plan?

 A Traditional IRA is offered directly from investment houses.
 In order to open a Traditional IRA for yourself, you have to open an account with an investment house.
-Some well-known investment houses that I use (or at least somewhat recommend) include Fidelity and Vanguard.

 A 401(k)/403(b) is offered through your employer.
 Your employer sets up an arrangement with an investment house to provide individual 401(k)/403(b) accounts to their employees.
 Rather than having a choice of investment houses, you are stuck with using whatever investment house your employer provides.

 Which has the advantage?
 The IRAs have the advantage here.
 Because you have the freedom to choose which investing house to use and can move from investing house to investing house, these companies have good reason to offer you strong investment options.
 With a 401(k)/403(b), you’re locked into whatever investment house your employer negotiates with, which may or may not provide you with the best investment options.
 This doesn’t mean that the investment choices in a 401(k)/403(b) are terrible; usually, it just means that the fees are a bit higher than they would be with your own IRA.

 Which people are eligible for each type of plan?

 You are eligible for a Traditional IRA if you are under the age of 70 1/2.
 You must also earn some sort of income from work or be married to someone who earns income from work.